Skip to content

 Use clean, untreated sawdust.
 Avoid painted, stained, glued, pressure-treated, or chemically treated wood products.

 Yes.
-Plain, uncoated cardboard can be shredded and used as a carbon-rich brown material.
+Plain, uncoated cardboard can be shredded (large pieces will take longer to compost) and used as a carbon-rich brown material.
 Avoid glossy, waxed, or heavily printed packaging.

-Cedar can be more resistant to breakdown than some other wood materials.
+Cedar can be used but is more resistant to breakdown than some other wood materials.
 Use clean cedar in moderation and balance it with active, nitrogen-rich materials.

 Odor usually means the mix is too wet, too nitrogen-rich, compacted, or lacking airflow.
 Add dry browns and turn the drum to rebalance the batch.